vinaygoel/ars-workshop/README.md

 Download derivatives (WAT, WANE, LGA and CDX) for the [Ferguson Youtube Video Archiving Project](https://archive.org/details/fergusoncrawl&tab=collection?and[]=fergytv), a subset of the [Ferguson Tweets Collection] (https://archive.org/details/fergusoncrawl&tab=collection)

-Also, included are a handful of sample WATs from the [NARA congress112th crawl](http://webharvest.gov/collections/congress112th/) for a quick run-through of the WAT exercises.
+Also, included are a handful of sample WATs from the [Charlie Hebdo Collection](https://archive-it.org/collections/5190) for a quick run-through of the WAT exercises.

 ```
 bin/download-workshop-derivatives.sh $ARS_EXERCISES_DERIVATIVES_DIR
 ```

-The derivatives are about 700 MB in size and will take about 5 minutes to download (depending on your bandwidth).
+The derivatives total about 1 GB in size and will take around 10 minutes to download (depending on your bandwidth).

 You will use these derivative datasets for the upcoming exercises.